reddit/baseplate.py/docs/baseplate/core.rst

 Spans have names and IDs and track their parent relationships.
-When calls are made to remote services, the information that identifies the local child span representing that service call is passed along to the remote service and becomes the root span in the remote service.
+When calls are made to remote services, the information that identifies the local child span representing that service call is passed along to the remote service and becomes the server span in the remote service.
 This allows requests to be traced across the infrastructure.

 Small bits of data, called annotations, can be attached to spans as well.
 This could be the URL fetched, or how many items were sent in a batch, or whatever else might be helpful.

-.. autoclass:: RootSpan
+.. autoclass:: ServerSpan
    :members:
    :inherited-members: